twistcode/graphcore_benchmark/README.md

 ![alt text](test_script/fig_2.jpg "TF Runtime Temperature")

-> Note: Other micro-benchamark were not done due Twistcode forte is on computer vision.
+> Note: Other micro-benchmark were not done yet, maybe soon in the future.

 ## Reference